Cantera/cantera/doc/sphinx/cxx-guide/simple-example.rst

 a ``try`` block in the main program.
 In this way, exceptions thrown in the function or in any procedure it calls may be caught.
 In this program, a ``catch`` block is defined for exceptions of type :ct:`CanteraError`.
 Cantera throws exceptions of this type, so it is always a good idea to catch them.
-In the ``catch`` block, function :ct:`showErrors` may be called to print the error message associated with the exception.

 The ``report`` function
 =======================